pjmeyer/devopsdemo/dockerjava/readme.md

     ````
     git commit -m "Initial Commit"
     ````
-1. Next paste the text you copied to add the local repo to the remote Git repo and push the changes.
-You may be prompted to enter your credentials in order to push the changes.
+1. Next copy the https:// URL of your repo from VSTS and paste it into the terminal to add the local repo to the remote Git repo and push the changes.
+You may be prompted to enter your the username and password you generated in "Generate Git Credentials" in order to push the changes.

+>

     ````
-    git remote add origin https://devops-demos.visualstudio.com/DefaultCollection/_git/My%20Shuttle
+    git remote add origin https://<The account name you created>.visualstudio.com/DefaultCollection/_git/My%20Shuttle
     git push -u origin --all
     ````